MicrocontrollersDev/Alternatives/docs/launcher/prism_mac.md

 ### Step 7 - Updating Prism

 Prism Launcher has a built in updater for macOS using the Sparkle Framework.
-When an update is available, an update button will appear on the top toolbar.<br>
+When an update is available, an update button will appear on the top toolbar.

+### Step 8 - Setting CurseForge API Key

+- Some CurseForge mods may not allow downloads from third party launchers such as Prism Launcher.
+This can be bypassed by opening Prism settings, going to `APIs`, then `API Keys` and entering `$2a$10$bL4bIL5pUWqfcO7KQtnMReakwtfHbNKh6v1uTpKlzhwoueEJQnPnm` into the CurseForge Core API.

 ## Common Issues